CronyTips/CronyTips/content/post/2020/tachiyomi-open-source-manga-reader-for-android.md

 Fifth extension is [MangaLife](https://manga4life.com/) because of it's high quilty scans and ocassional official english translations.

-Sixth extensio is `MangaSee` because if I can't find manga on any other one manga see always has the manga that I wan't.
+Sixth extensio is `MangaSee` because if I can't find manga on any other one MangaSee always has the manga that I wan't.

 ### Hidding unnedded sources

 {{< vimeo 436408083 >}}

 After installing extensions that I recommended you will have a lot of sources that you don't need.
 To disable them you need to go into sources and click at the icon in the top right (the one with 3 lines).
 The you just remove the blue tick from the uneeded sources.
-Sources that I left enabled are: `Kissmanga.in`, `MangaDex`, `MangaLife`, `Mangakakalot`, `Mangasee`, `Toonily` and `Webtoons.com`.
+I left enabled: `Kissmanga.in`, `MangaDex`, `MangaLife`, `Mangakakalot`, `Mangasee`, `Toonily` and `Webtoons.com`.

 ### Adding and removing manga to library

 {{< vimeo 436417240 >}}

 To add a manga you need to go into Browse then you go to source of your choice or search for manga by clicking and the search icon.
-Either way once you find a manga you want to add to your library you need to click on the manga.
+Either way once you find a manga you want to add to your library, you need to click on the manga.
 There you will see the description and chapters of manga.
 To add a manga you need to click the heart icon with  text `add to favorites`.
 Now when you go to your library screen you will see your manga.
 To remove manga once again click on it and then click on the heart icon.
 If you wan't to remove multiple manga at once you to be in your library screen, then you click on the manga and hold until it show another overlay.
 Choose other manga that you need to remove and then click the trash bin icon and then you can also choose to delete downloaded chapters.

 ### enable MangaDex search